stackbit/jamstack-wtf/README.md

 # jamstack-cheatsheet

-A cheatsheet for cool people wanting to get on the JAMstack
+A simple guide to help you get on the JAMstack.

+## Summary

+- What is JAMstack
+- Start here
+- Continuous deployment